 Supporters of bed-sharing claim that when these factors are considered, research shows that safe bed-sharing practices make putting a baby to sleep in an adult bed just as harmless as putting a baby to sleep in a crib.
 In fact, a 2006 study indicates that when researchers controlled for these kinds of safety factors, rates of infant death related to safe bed-sharing proved to be very low.

-UPDATE MAY 2013: A study published on May 20th, 2013 reveals that any kind of bed-sharing, even safe bed-sharing, increases an infant’s risk of SIDS five-fold.
+A study published in 2013 reveals that any kind of bed-sharing, even safe bed-sharing, increases an infant’s risk of SIDS five-fold.
 The study’s researchers found that even in the safest of settings, bed-sharing presents a dramatic increase in the risk of SIDS.
-This stands in direct opposition to the 2006 study which found that safe bed-sharing produces low rates of infant death.
+This stands in direct opposition to the earlier study which found that safe bed-sharing produces low rates of infant death.